Fried Cheese Curds

 Lightly fluffy beer batter engulfs sweet little nuggets of gooey cheese, make the perfect appetizer similar to mozzarella sticks.
 Who doesn’t love fried cheese?

-This all started when I was prompted to make Poutine and I needed cheese curds.
+This all started when I was prompted to make our favorite Poutine recipe and I needed cheese curds.
 The name alone sounds a little gross, or at least not deliciously appetizing, I like it is the curd part.
 But holy cow they are good!

 Why You’ll Love This Fried Cheese Curd Recipe